itemVerse/ItemVerse-UnitySDK/ReadMe.md

         ![스크린샷 2021-06-19 오후 9.29.29](https://user-images.githubusercontent.com/49587288/122645035-1a613100-d153-11eb-9821-c653e78b455e.png)

-        As shown in the image above, when the "ItemNetExample" object is selected, the SASEUL test data settings appear in the Inspector view.
+        As shown in the image above, when the "ItemNetExample" object in the Hierarchy view is selected, the SASEUL test data settings appear in the "ItemNetExample" script component in the Inspector view.
 Please set the options by referring to the option descriptions below.

         **options**